serene21/medimemo-uni2grow-2024/README.md

 ## Glossary

 - **User**: app user, logged into MediMemo
-- **Therapy**: represents a doctor prescription, contains one or more medicines and medication dosage.
-It's also linked to a contact (=doctor)
+- **Therapy**: represents a doctor prescription, contains one or more medicines and medication dosage (Prescription).
+It's also linked to a Contact (=doctor)
 - **Medicine**: represents a drug.
 It contains also the leaflet
-- **Dosage**: represents the association of a Therapy and a Medicine, where starting and ending dates are saved, linked to DosageTimes
+- **Prescription**: represents the association of a Therapy and a Medicine, where starting and ending dates are saved, linked to PrescriptionTimes
-- **DosageTime**: represents time of taking a medicine
+- **PrescriptionTime**: represents time of taking a medicine
-- **DosageProgress**: represents a medicine taken by user, a new log is saved every time user takes a medicine.
-It contains info about related datetime, and related DosageTime
+- **Dose**: represents a reminder, a medicine to be taken by user, and records whether it has been taken.
+It's related to Prescription and PrescriptionTime
 - **Contact**: represents a doctor's profile

 ## Domain model

 - User -> has many -> Therapy
-- Therapy -> has many -> Dosage- medication represents an association between a therapy and a medicine
+- Therapy -> has many -> Prescription - Prescription represents an association between a Therapy and a Medicine
 - Therapy -> has one -> Contact
-- Dosage-> has one -> Medicine
+- Prescription-> has one -> Medicine
-- Dosage -> has many -> DosageTime
+- Prescription -> has many -> PrescriptionTime
-- DosageTime -> has one -> DosageProgress
+- PrescriptionTime -> has many -> Dose

 ![](./doc/assets/domain-model.png)